Subscribe to get Updates

 Why do I need prenatal yoga?

 Prenatal yoga has many benefits for pregnant women.
-It helps reduce back pain, and the benefits of prenatal yoga stretch into the postpartum period.
+It helps reduce back pain, and the benefits extend into the postpartum period.
 Women who regularly practice prenatal yoga have less back pain than other pregnant women.
-Prenatal yoga helps increase flexibility.
+Prenatal yoga also helps increase flexibility.
 In a study published by the Journal of Obstetrics and Gynecology, pregnant women were asked to do a daily yoga routine for five days.

 Prenatal yoga has many benefits for the baby.
 The practice reduces stress for both mother and baby, and the benefits continue after birth.
 A study published in the International Journal of Yoga Medicine found that prenatal yoga can help prevent the baby from developing depression.
 It also helps improve posture, which can lead to better sleep.
 The researchers found that the women in the prenatal yoga group experienced greater improvements in flexibility than those in the control group.